With one day in Sofia, you can see most of the major attractions and landmarks – if you follow this handy Sofia itinerary for 1 day of course!

 Sightseeing in Sofia

-Sofia is a very easy city to walk around, and pedestrian friendly.
+The Bulgarian capital of Sofia is a very easy city to walk around, and pedestrian friendly.
 Unlike my home city of Athens, cars actually stop at traffic lights, and there are nice wide pavements!
 It's also very flat.

 Most of the major places of interest in Sofia are located close to one another.
 As a result, this sightseeing itinerary is based on an almost circular walking route that anyone with average fitness levels can cope with.

 I actually used this one day itinerary for Sofia myself, on what was my second visit to the city.
 You'll notice that the itinerary starts at Lion's Bridge.
 This is because I happened to be staying in this area, so it made a logical start and finishing point.

 For other people, the Serdika metro station may be a natural starting point for a one day Sofia sightseeing itinerary.
 It's central, well connected, and many of the most interesting places to see in Sofia radiate out from here in one quadrant.

 It's always going to be a challenge to fit everything in, so if one day in Sofia is all you have, you'll have to accept that you won't be able to go inside all the buildings.